MattSegal/family-photos/readme.md

 * browse photos
 * upload photos

 ## To Do (prioritized)

-* Padding at bottom of album
+* downloads
+    - user can download their photos
+    - user can download albumns
+* users
-* Add login with Google OAuth to sign up / in
+    - login with google OAuth
+    - photo owners
+* single page app
+* uploads
+    - better upload validation (server side, client side)
+    - more optimistic upload success
+    - can browse or add more uploads while uploading
-* Auto retry failed uploads
+    - auto retry uploads
-* Download bucket contents (by album)

 ## Deployment and hosting